Free-ranging dog: Street dog

 Street dogs, known in scientific literature as free-ranging urban dogs, are unconfined dogs that live in cities.
 They live virtually everywhere cities exist and the local human population allows, especially in the developing world.
-Street dogs may be former pets that have strayed from or are abandoned by their owners, or may be feral animals that have never been owned.
+Street dogs may be former pets that have strayed from or have been abandoned by their owners, or they may be feral animals that have never been owned.
 Street dogs may be stray purebreds, true mixed-breed dogs, or unbred landraces such as the Indian pariah dog.
 Street dog overpopulation can cause problems for the societies in which they live, so campaigns to spay and neuter them are sometimes implemented.
 They tend to differ from rural free-ranging dogs in their skill sets, socialization, and ecological effects.

-In Paraguay, in 2017, Diana Vicezar established a community-based organisation designed to tackle the issue of abandoned, unsheltered dogs, as well as plastic pollution.
-The scheme encouraged volunteers to build shelter for these dogs using recycled materials.
-By 2019 it had three international chapters, and had worked with 1000 people.